Y’all, a quick heads up: affiliate links are headed your way. Learn what that means.

 In a pinch, a blender bottle is perfect.
 It’s a great invention.
 But you’re never going to get a silky smooth milkshake texture with it.
 To get the foamy richness of a milkshake, you need a high-powered blender.

 So use the blender.
-Sure, it means washing another dish – unless you get a (my favorite) single-serve smoothie blender.
+Sure, it means washing another dish – unless you get this (my favorite) single-serve smoothie blender.

 A milkshake that’s delicious, perfect for an after-workout recovery, and no extra dishes…